top of page

 The Institute for the Future’s Definition of Signal:

-Typically a small or local innovation or disruption that has the potential to grow in scale and geographic distribution.
-A signal can be a new product, a new practice, a new market strategy, a new policy, or new technology.
+Typically a small or local innovation or disruption has the potential to grow in scale and geographic distribution.
+A signal can be a new product, a new practice, a new market strategy, a new policy, or a new technology.
 It can be an event, a local trend, or an organization.
 It can also be a recently revealed problem or state of affairs.

 SIGNAL SCANNING: